The Bell Curve: Criticism by Ned Block

 Philosopher Ned Block argues that The Bell Curve misleads about intelligence as it conflates genetic determination with heritability.
 Genetic determination and heritability are not interchangeable as there are traits that are genetically determined but not heritable, and vice versa.
-For example, the number of fingers on a human hand are genetically determined as genes code for five fingers in nearly everybody.
+For example, the number of fingers on a human hand is genetically determined as genes code for five fingers in nearly everybody.
 However, the heritability of the number of fingers is very low, as variations in numbers of fingers are usually environmentally caused.
 The aforementioned earring example quoted by Chomsky is an instance where the opposite is true: high heritability, but not genetic determination.
 Given that genetic determination and heritability are not equivalent, Block contends that IQ is one such trait that is heritable but not genetically determined.
-Block cites the fact that IQ has not been constant as evidence, namely the increase of approximately 15 points of IQ across the world after World War 2 (around the same gap between blacks and whites), something that Murray himself notes in The Bell Curve.
-Since this is the case, the conclusions that Murray draws are based on equivocating between genetic determination and heritability, which Block criticizes as intellectually dishonest.

-Finally, Block contends that utilizing twin studies to randomize the environment automatically fail: Black twins will always bring a part of their environment with them as they are both Black and will be treated as such.
+Finally, Block contends that using twin studies to randomize the environment automatically fails: Black twins will always bring a part of their environment with them as they are both Black and will be treated as such.

 Canadian psychologist Sidney Segalowitz concurs with Block that twin studies fail to draw conclusions about heritability, and as a result Murray's work is methodologically flawed.